 MAKE-UP WORK

-When absence is prearranged: Students with excused absences from class are expected to make up any test, homework, class work, projects, or labs missed.
+When an absence is prearranged: Students with excused absences from class are expected to make up any test, homework, class work, projects, or labs missed.
 Students knowing in advance that they will miss class for an excused purpose are required to get their assignments in advance and are responsible for missed work on the day of their return.
 Students in attendance on days that tests or assignments are announced are expected to submit the work or take the test prior to their absence or immediately (first day) upon return, at the discretion of the teacher.

-When absence is unplanned: It is the student’s responsibility to arrange for make-up work on the day of his/her return to class.
+When an absence is unplanned: It is the student’s responsibility to arrange for make-up work on the day of his/her return to class.
 If the student misses only one class period, he/she has, at the discretion of the teacher, up to one week from the day of absence to complete the make-up work assigned during his/her absence.
 If the student misses two or more consecutive classes for a course, make-up time for work assigned during his/her absence is to be arranged with the teacher.
 Students cannot wait until the end of a grading period to complete make-up work.
 A grade of zero (0) shall be assigned when a student fails to make up work within the time period allowed.

 MULTIPLE TEST FORM

-Any student having a.) three or more tests scheduled OR b.)
-2 tests and two scheduled quizzes (pop quizzes do not apply) on the same day may request that one test be rescheduled.
+Any student having a) three or more tests scheduled OR b) 2 tests and two scheduled quizzes (pop quizzes do not apply) on the same day may request that one test be rescheduled.
 The rescheduled date and time shall be at the discretion of the teacher.
 The procedure is as follows:

 Approach the teacher whose assessment the student wishes to reschedule.